Listen To This Article

 Although he was mega-successful as a hotelier, Mr. Hilton gives his mother and father great credit for his success, although they both had deeply different approaches to success.

-His mother, a deeply Catholic woman, constantly urged Conrad to "Pray for Sucess," while his father, a more practical man, urged Conrad to "work, work, work."
+His mother, a deeply Catholic woman, constantly urged Conrad to "Pray for Success," while his father, a more practical man, urged Conrad to "work, work, work."
+Hilton was a man of strong faith and if he was around to read it, would have loved the book How The Bible Became The Bible.

 Later when writing his biography at age 70, Conrad also realized that there was a third element to his success, which came in the way of dreaming big.